Fresh vs. Frozen Donor Eggs:

 -

-Individual health or medical considerations
+Individual health and/or medical considerations

 If you're navigating fresh vs. frozen IVF over age 40, your doctor may recommend the best approach based on your personal health history, timeline, or embryo development goals.
+What matters most is what fits your life and leads you to the family you are building.

 Why Choose Fresh Eggs